Azure/az-hop/docs/deploy/define_environment.md

     version: 7.9

 # List of queues (node arrays in Cycle) to be defined
+# don't use queue names longer than 8 characters in order to leave space for node suffix, as hostnames are limited to 15 chars due to domain join and NETBIOS constraints.
 queues:
   - name: execute # name of the Cycle Cloud node array
     # Azure VM Instance type